sparioendernerd/VITA-webui/README.md

 ## Contributing

-VITA is a personal fork focused on MCP integration and enhanced Claude support.
+VITA is a personal fork focused on MCP integration and several personal customizations.
 If you'd like to contribute to the base project, please visit [Open WebUI](https://github.com/open-webui/open-webui).

 ## License